Gideon Ndambuki

 Educated in the US, he was an employee of the Commercial Bank of Africa in the 1980s, and more controversially, Managing Director of Trade Bank between 1986 and its collapse in 1993.

 Early life and education

 Ndambuki was born in Kaiti, in a remote part of Makueni District in Kenya's Eastern Province.
 Between 1958 and 1965 he studied at Ukia Primary School to attain basic education.
 Then he went to Kangundo High School in Machakos for the ordinary level from where he graduated in the advanced level in 1969.Gideon Ndambuki graduated with a Bachelor of Small Business Management from the Emporia State University in 1978.
-He continued further studies at Emporia State University United States of America where he earned a MBA.
+He continued further studies at Emporia State University United States of America where he earned an MBA.

 Politics

 Ndambuki vied for the Kaiti Constituency parliamentary seat in 1997, and won.
 At the time, Kenya had already become a multi-party state with Kenya African National Union (KANU) as the ruling party, which also recaptured power with majority of votes in that General Election.
 After the 1997 general election, Ndambuki was appointed Minister of State in the Office of the President in charge of: Development, Drought Management Programme, Directorate of Personnel Management (DPM) by retired president the late Daniel Arap Moi.
 He was transferred to the Ministry for Lands in 1999, serving until 2000.
 He served in Speaker panel of the National assembly in 2000.